rranelli/rranelli.github.io/_posts/08-03-2015-bloom-filter-in-elixir.md

 # <p hidden>bloom-filter-in-elixir<p hidden>

-**TL;DR**: One of the things I like to do when learning a new language is to implement fundamental data structures in them, like stacks, heaps, hash tables, and so on.
+**TL;DR**: One of the things I like to do when learning a new language is to implement fundamental data structures in them like stacks, heaps, hash tables, and so on.
 In this post, I am going to show you how I implemented a [Bloom Filter](http://en.wikipedia.org/wiki/Bloom_filter) in [Elixir](http://elixir-lang.org/) and talk about the experience.